|Class Meets: MWF 9:30,

 within the drop/add period; however, requests can be made at any

-syllabus during the first week of class.
-If any of the assignments
+carefully at the syllabus during the first week of class.
+If any

 Note: I assume that everyone has had some high school biology and chemistry.
 If you have not, this course may be very difficult for you.
 You should talk to me the first day if you have not had one or both of these high school courses.